janobrist/3D-scene-and-human-capture/Readme.md

 Yes.
 See [this](https://chingswy.github.io/easymocap-public-doc/install/install_smpl.html) for a list of supported models.
 Using SMPL-H/SMLP-X requires the generation of additional keypoints from OpenPose (see FAQ 1 above).
 Replace the flag `--body25` with `--bodyhand` or `--bodyhandface` (SMPL-H and SMPL-X, respectivitely) when calling the function `apps/demo/mv1p.py` to recreate the SMPL model.
 We were unable to try different body models due to limited computational resources.

-### 5. Are there any other useful functions not included in the demo?

-Yes!
-The documentation for EasyMocap does not explain all of the functions it contains. ...

 ###

 # References